InbalBolshinsky/InbalBolshinsky/README.md

 ## 👨‍🎓 About Me

 - 🎓 **Education:** 3rd, BSc in Computer Science at HIT
-- 💡 **Interests:** Software development, Machine Learning, Data Science and Web
+- 💡 **Interests:** Software development, Machine Learning, Data Science and Web Development
 - 🌱 **Currently learning:** Deep Learning, C# in .NET, and Android Client-Side Development
 - 👯 **Looking for:** Internship opportunities and project collaborations